ko-laboratory/site/team.md

     <p style="font-size: 24px; margin: 0;"><strong>Elisabeth (Zoë) Nelson</strong></p>
     <p style="font-size: 18px; margin: 0;">PhD student</p>
     <p style="font-size: 14px; margin-top: 5px;">
       Elisabeth Nelson is a third-year Epidemiology of Microbial Diseases PhD student.
 She graduated from Georgetown University with a BS in the Biology of Global Health and the London School of Hygiene and Tropical Medicine with a MSc in the Control of Infectious Diseases.
-She is interested in novel forms of vector control and in optimizing Wolbachia release programs to help with scale-up and expansion in low-resource arboviral-endemic settings.
-She is currently working on a Wolbachia release randomized control trial in Belo Horizonte, Brazil.
+She is interested in novel forms of vector control and in optimizing <i>Wolbachia</i> release programs to help with scale-up and expansion in low-resource arboviral-endemic settings.
+She is currently working on a <i>Wolbachia</i> release randomized control trial in Belo Horizonte, Brazil.
 Outside of the lab, she enjoys skiing, yoga, and true crime, among other things.
     </p>
   </div>
 </div>